brennerm/brennerm.github.io/_posts/2021-05-19-optimzing-kubernetes-applications.markdown

 ...
 ```

-After roughly 1.5 hours we end up with the following chart in the SFO dashboard.
+After roughly 1.5 hours we end up with the following chart in the StormForge dashboard.

 {% include image.html url="/static/images/sf-single-metric.png" description="Results of the single metric experiment" %}

 As you may have already guessed, the results are not really surprising.
-The more resources fuel your application, the better it will perform.
+The more resources that fuel your application, the better it will perform.
 Who would've thought?
-Anyway I think this experiment is valuable for the following two reasons.
+Anyway, I think this experiment is valuable for the following two reasons.

-It's a simple showcase to understand how StormForge Optimize works and it helped us **validate our assumptions**.
+First, it's a simple showcase to understand how StormForge works, and second it helped us **validate our assumptions**.
 Imagine if Cassandra performed worse with more resources or the trial duration turned out to be completely random.
 In this case we would know that something in our test setup is messed up.
 Instead we now can jump onto our first proper experiment with confidence.

 ## adding another dimension